 The BRTB actively seeks to ensure that the planning process gains input and includes participation by minority, disabled, and elderly representatives through committee representation and public participation.
 In addition, the BRTB seeks to ensure equity through its consultant contracting DBE participation requirements and through equal opportunity employment practices.
 The BRTB adopted DBE procedures to define clearly the standards for ensuring DBE participation.
-DBE targets are set annually.
+DBE targets are set annually in conjunction with adoption of the Unified Planning Work Program.

-The BRTB-approved DBE participation target for FY 2024 is 26.2% (approved through Resolution #23-20).
+The BRTB-approved DBE participation target for FY 2025 is 26.2% (approved through Resolution #24-20).
 Specifically, the BRTB is using the goal of MDOT as the primary recipient of U.S. Department of Transportation funds located in the same or a substantially similar market as the BRTB.

-On Wednesday, October 12, 2022, the BMC's Baltimore Regional Cooperative Purchasing Committee (BRCPC) co-hosted the 13th Annual Meet the Primes event.
-This virtual procurement outreach event connected small and minority owned businesses (MBE/SBE) to prime contract bidders.
-The event welcomed over 489 small and minority business participants and 127 exhibitors
+On Wednesday, October 9, 2023, the BMC's Baltimore Regional Cooperative Purchasing Committee (BRCPC) co-hosted the 14th Annual Meet the Primes event.
+This procurement outreach event connected small and minority owned businesses (MBE/SBE) to government, and prime contractors.
+The event welcomed over 400 small and minority business participants and 141 exhibitors.